-Loma Linda University is dedicated to creating a learning environment that promotes the lifelong pursuit of knowledge, wisdom, and skills used for selfless service to mankind.
-Through intentional educational strategies, Loma Linda University interweaves its vision, mission, and core values with its student learning outcomes.
-The University's mission of wholeness gives focus to the learning environment that balances mind, body, and spirit (psycho-social-physical-spiritual) and gives meaning to the motto of mission-focused learning.
+Loma Linda University is dedicated to creating a learning environment that promotes the lifelong pursuit of knowledge, wisdom, and skills used for selfless service to humankind.
+Through intentional educational strategies, Loma Linda University interweaves its vision, mission, and core values within its student learning outcomes.
+The University's mission of wholeness gives focus to a learning environment that balances mind, body, and spirit (psycho-social-physical-spiritual) and gives meaning to the motto of mission-focused learning.
 In this health-care institution, critical and analytical thinking skills in the health, behavioral, and natural sciences are blended with a commitment to spiritual and moral development.

 The University is engaged in systematic academic program review.
 Curricular maps are maintained for each program to assure alignment between student learning outcomes and planned academic activities.
 Program review follows carefully developed schedules as outlined in school-specific assessment matrices.

 Loma Linda University is committed to using assessment data to guide academic and fiscal master planning for the University.

 The total resources of the University offer a wealth of opportunity for the student with initiative and a willingness to develop individual capacity to the fullest extent.
 The academic resources, affiliated clinical facilities, and community agencies constitute a rich educational environment both in classroom instruction and in guided experience.
 Major facilities utilized for clinical affiliations and internships include the University Medical Center, the Jerry L. Pettis Memorial Veterans Medical Center, and numerous other hospitals and agencies located in the Redlands, San Bernardino, Riverside, and Los Angeles areas as well as throughout the United States and abroad.
 In addition, students find varied opportunities for service and learning in the immediate University community, in clinical and research electives, and in diverse volunteer programs.